duplys/duplys.github.io/_drafts/2020-07-06-mediawiki-with-microk8s.blog.markdown

 ubuntu@ubuntu:~/mediawiki$
 ```

-Nice - it works!
-OK, now let's try to access the mediawiki service from the host, i.e., outside the Raspberry Pi:
+Now that it works locally, we can try to access the `mediawiki` service from our host system, i.e., outside the Raspberry Pi.
+If you open your web browser and type `http://<ip address of you RPi>:32681`, you should see this:

 ![alt text](/assets/mediawiki-initial-screenshot.png)